awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/esp_port/docs/en/getting_started.rst

 Getting Started
 ===============

-This guide will help you get started with the Amazon Kinesis Video Streams WebRTC SDK for ESP-IDF.
+This guide will help you get started with the Amazon Kinesis Video Streams WebRTC SDK for ESP-IDF, featuring the new simplified API with smart defaults and pluggable architecture.

 Prerequisites
 -------------